 Created in collaboration between NBCC and Metropolitan police design out crime officers.
-A downloadable pdf version is available at the bottom of the page.

 Personal Safety at Work

 Whilst at work you may need to make a quick risk assessment to decide on what action to take to avoid potential danger and stay safe.
 It is always a good idea to think through options if you know of any potential risks you may face.
 Below are a few helpful points to consider to reduce risk.
 This is by no means intended as an exhaustive list, your company will have its own policies and guidance specific to your workplace which you should make yourself aware of: